Craving freshly baked treats with sweet and savoury goodness? We found the best bakeries in Singapore for pastries, pies and all things in between.

 One of our faves for artisanal bread, pastries, cakes and tarts, Bakery Brera is popular for good reason.
 Its treats are made with fresh and fine ingredients, and the flavours are on point!
 Must-tries on the menu include cruffins, croissants, burnt cheesecakes and the oh-so-sweet kouign amann.

 This bakery in Singapore is brought to you by self-taught baker Ariel Tang, who started getting hands-on in the kitchen 10 years ago.
-After whipping up goodies for her family and friends, she’s expanded her repertoire of bakes from brownies to milk loaf bread, croissants, eclairs and bombolonis.
-Psst: the brownies are the bomb, seriously!
+After whipping up goodies for her family and friends, she’s expanded her repertoire of bakes from brownies to milk loaf bread, eclairs and cookies.
+Oh, and you can’t skip the sourdough bombos here.
+Both the sweet and savoury options are absolute delights.

 The Bakehaus, 130 Owen Road, Singapore 218394